Divergence radii and the strong converse exponent of classical-quantum channel coding with constant compositions: Divergence radii

 where the last identity follows from $Xf(X^*X)X^*=(\id_{\bR}f)(XX^*)$. \end{proof}

 \begin{rem} The special case $z=1$ yields the characterization of the $P$-weighted Petz-type R\'enyi divergence center as the fixed point of the map

 for any $\alpha\in(0,+\infty)\setminus\{1\}$.
 Note that in the classical case $D_{\alpha,z}$ is independent of $z$, i.e., $D_{\alpha,z}=D_{\alpha}$ for all $z>0$, and the above characterization of the minimizer has been derived recently by Nakibo\u glu in \cite[Lemma 13]{NakibogluAugustin}, using very different methods.
-Following Nakibo\u glu's approach, Cheng, Li and Hsieh has derived the above characterization for the Petz-type R\'enyi divergence center in \cite[Proposition 4]{Cheng-Li-Hsieh2018}.
+Following Nakibo\u glu's approach, Cheng, Gao and Hsieh has derived the above characterization for the Petz-type R\'enyi divergence center in \cite[Proposition 4]{Cheng-Li-Hsieh2018}.
 The advantage of Nakibo\u glu's approach is that it also provides quantitative bounds of the deviation of $\sum_xP(x)D_{\alpha}(W(x)\|\sigma)$ from $\chi_{\alpha,z}(W,P)$ for an arbitrary state $\sigma$; however, it is not clear whether this approach can be extended to the case $z\ne 1$, in particular, for $z=\alpha$, which is the relevant case for the strong converse exponent of constant composition classical-quantum channel coding, as we will see in Section \ref{sec:sc}. \end{rem}

 \begin{rem} A similar approach as in the above proof of Theorem \ref{prop:fixed point characterization} was used by Hayashi and Tomamichel in \cite[Appendix C]{HT14} to characterize the optimal state for the sandwiched R\'enyi mutual information as the fixed point of a non-linear map on the state space.
-We comment on this in more detail in Section \ref{sec:generalized mutual informations}. \end{rem}
+We comment on this in more detail in Section \ref{sec:generalized mutual informations}.
+Hayashi and Tomamichel's approach was used later in \cite{ChengHsiehTomamichel2019} to give another derivation of \eqref{Petz-Renyi fixed point} for $\alpha\in(0,1)$. \end{rem}

 \begin{example} We say that a cq channel $W$ is \ki{noiseless} on $\supp P$ if $W(x)W(y)=0$ for all $x,y\in\supp P$, $x\ne y$, i.e., the output states corresponding to inputs in $\supp P$ are perfectly distinguishable.
 A straightforward computation shows that if $W$ is noiseless on $\supp P$ then $\sigma:=W(P)=\sum_x P(x)W(x)$ satisfies the fixed point equation \eqref{D fixed point eq} for any pair $(\alpha,z)$.
 Hence, if $(\alpha,z)$ satisfies the conditions of Proposition \ref{prop:fixed point characterization} then $W(P)$ is a minimizer for \eqref{weighted alpha divrad def}, and we have